cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 **Examples**

-Retrieve events with their mainlanguage set to `fr`:
+Retrieve events with their main language set to `fr`:

 ```
 GET /events/?q=mainLanguage:fr